 shop eat play | live

+We are pleased to announce that Jean-Christophe Novelli will be returning to the Worcester Foodie Festival by popular demand this year!
+The ‘nation’s favourite French chef’ will be running free cookery demonstrations on the Main Stage at Cathedral Square on Saturday.
 Live music, street entertainment, competitions, free face painting and fun activities will make sure that there is something for all the family at this celebration of all things tasty.
 The event will be taking place throughout the pedestrianised city centre and admission is free.

 This free event is for all the family and takes place throughout the pedestrianised city centre.

 Friday 10am – 5.30pm

 Saturday 10am – 5.30pm